jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

-The frontend then replies with a message on the comm channel giving the validation status and the frontend version:
+The frontend widgets extension then compares the expected semver range with the actual version number and replies with a message on the comm channel giving the validation status and the frontend widgets extension version:

 ```
 {